-Breast cancer cells disguise themselves as neurons to cause brain tumorsJanuary 15th, 2014 in Cancer /
+Breast cancer cells disguise themselves as neurons to cause brain tumorsJanuary 15, 2014 in Medicine & Health / Cancer

 Treatment and "cure" of breast cancer doesn't ensure that the disease won't spread to the brain.
 Too often, sometimes years after an initial diagnosis and remission, breast cancer cells are discovered growing as new tumors within the brain.
 Now City of Hope researchers have found how this happens.